kenho811/Python_Database_Version_Control/README.md

-Library to do database version control.
+Python library to do database version control.

 ## Demonstration

 See: https://www.youtube.com/watch?v=9l3m7zBxN4Y

+## Usage

+1. Git clone the repository.
+Cd into the repository.
+2. pip install with `pip install .`
+3. Run `dvc --help` in the terminal to see further instructions.

 ## Details
 ### Database supported